• Skip to primary navigation

 How many layers should I make?

-I made 2 layers, but there’s nothing stopping you from adding an extra layer.
+I made 2 layers, but nothing is stopping you from adding an extra layer.
 Using the given ingredients (plus an extra packet of biscuits and an extra Crunchie) you could make three layers from this recipe.
 Just use one-third of the condensed milk/cream mixture for the layers rather than half.
 The texture of the tart will be thicker as the biscuits will soak up more of the condensed milk/cream.

 Save for later